A faulty software update causes havoc worldwide for airlines, hospitals and governments

+The breadth of the outages highlighted the fragility of a digitized world dependent on just a few providers for key computing services.

-The trouble with the update issued by cybersecurity firm CrowdStrike affected customers running Microsoft Windows.
+The trouble was sparked by an update issued by cybersecurity firm CrowdStrike and only affected its customers running Microsoft Windows, the world's most popular operating system for personal computers.
 It was not the result of hacking or a cyberattack, according to CrowdStrike, which apologized and said a fix was on the way.

 Thousands of flights were canceled and tens of thousands were delayed, leading to long lines at airports in the U.S., Europe and Asia.
 Airlines lost access to check-in and booking services in the heart of the summer travel season.